• Skip to main content

 Trading transactions in stock exchanges still lack transparency.

-Buyers and sellers of scrips are at the mercy of brokers and sub-brokers who often quote the lowest traded rate of a script to the sellers and the highest top the buyers.
+Buyers and sellers of scrips are at the mercy of brokers and sub-brokers who often quote the lowest traded rate of a script to the sellers and the highest top buyers.

 Thus, they pocket the maximum fraudulent gain on both the transaction maintain proper accounts, and manipulate them.